 Use a hand held masher to mash the potatoes into the stock and form a creamy soup consistency.

-Add the greens to the soup, and simmer for 3 to 4 minutes until tender.
+Add the greens to the soup, and simmer for around 5 minutes until tender.
 Taste and check the seasoning, adding more salt and white pepper as desired.

 Heat the remaining tablespoon of oil in a pan over a medium heat.
 Add the remaining chorizo slices and cook for a few minutes until lightly brown.